dmccreary/robot-faces/docs/lessons/polygon.md

 oled = ssd1306.SSD1306_SPI(128, 64, spi, DC, RES, CS)

 oled.fill(0)
-# draw three points in a triangle to be filled
+# draw three points in a triangle to be filled using signed two-byte integers (h)
 my_array = array('h', [30,10, 100,20, 50,60])
 # at poing (0,0) draw a polygon with on bits and filled
 oled.poly(0,0, my_array, 1, 1)